danaikorre/dsmanufacturing.github.io/content.md

 <!-- This lecture overviews and introduces machine learning and artificial intelligence in the context of manufacturing.

 The workshop we will discuss and practice with **Jupyter Notebooks + ML (vision based exercise)** with us and the peers. --> Machine Learning and Artificial Intelligence (ML/AI): This lecture overviews and introduces machine learning and artificial intelligence in the context of manufacturing.
-The workshop we will discuss and practice with Jupyter Notebooks + ML (vision based exercise).
+The workshop we will discuss and practice with Jupyter Notebooks + ML (vision-based exercise).

 ### Week 7: Asset Management / internet of things (IoT)